nathanrsfba/creeping-dark/tools/readme.md

 config.
 With this option, the `mods` folder should be empty, except for mods that are intended to be included in the built pack file.

+You can specify the `-x` option to exclude files from the pack.
+This can include mods, in which case they will be excluded from the manifest file.
+This is specified as a regex, as accepted by the Python `re` module.

 You can explicitly specify the path to the `config.json` file (for GDLauncher Legacy), or the `instance.json` and `gdl_conf.db` files (for GDLauncher Carbon), using the `--config-json`, `--instance-json`, and `--db-path` options.